Loan Documentation & Administration

 Loan Modification

 If project costs and activities justify, the borrower may request an increase in the loan amount above the approved ‘maximum loan amount’ in the loan agreement.
-The request must be submitted in writing, along with detailed justification and a revised project budget.
+The request must be submitted in writing via GMS, along with detailed justification and a revised project budget.
 If CDFA approves an increase above the previously approved loan amount, CDFA will execute a Loan Increase Commitment Letter.
-The letter revises the schedule of approved costs and disbursements contained in Exhibit A of the loan agreement, and serves functionally as a loan amendment.
+The letter revises the schedule of approved costs and disbursements contained in Exhibit A of the loan agreement and serves functionally as a loan amendment.
+Loan Modifications may be subject to Other Fees as described in the Loan Terms section above.

 Reporting